 Ajania, comprising c.
 36 species of the composite family (Asteraceae), are restricted to Temperate Asia.
 This genus, which used to be included in the genus Tanacetum (see below), was named after the Russian harbour city Ayan, on the coast of the Sea of Okhotsk.

-Ajania fruticulosa, formerly called Tanacetum gracile, is common from Kazakhstan, Mongolia, and southern Russia southwards to Iran, Pakistan, and Ladakh, growing in stony areas between 2,800 and 3,600 metres altitude.
+Ajania fruticulosa, formerly called Tanacetum gracile, is common from Kazakhstan, Mongolia, and southern Russia southwards to Iran, Pakistan, and Ladakh, growing in stony areas between 2,800 and 3,600 m altitude.
 It can be identified by its tiny yellow flowerheads, only 3-4 mm in diameter.
 Leaves and flowers are fragrant, and essential oil is extracted from them.

 Ajania tibetica, previously Tanacetum tibeticum, is similar to A. fruticulosa, but has larger foliage, and its flowerheads are to 6 mm across.
-It grows on dry slopes between 3,900 and 5,400 metres altitude, from Kazakhstan and Tibet southwards to Pakistan, Ladakh, and Himachal Pradesh, eastwards to the Sichuan Province.
+It grows on dry slopes between 3,900 and 5,400 m altitude, from Kazakhstan and Tibet southwards to Pakistan, Ladakh, and Himachal Pradesh, eastwards to the Sichuan Province.

 Ajania tibetica, photographed on the Bara Lacha La Pass, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)